 The conversation surrounding mental health in the 21st century has shifted in ways people couldn’t have ever anticipated.
 Making mental health a priority has now made its way into many people’s daily routines.
 But this conversation is limited to those who have the access to these resources as well as the time in their day to dedicate to their mental health.
 Privilege isn’t limited to just work and social status, it goes much deeper than that.

 Minority groups are not just limited to lacking resources and social injustices, but even the ability to have the conversation of the shifted generations.
 Many minority groups are left out of the conversation on how to better themselves.

 Since a large factor as to why mental health is stigmatized at a larger rate than in white families, having mental health resources in these schools can make a larger shift than ever imagined.
-Having the resources in education are extremely important for any group or race, since, “Public schools have become the main provider of behavioral health services to children in the United States (US) and are responsible for approximately 70–80% of all behavioral health services delivered to children” .
+Having the resources in education is extremely important for any group or race, since, “Public schools have become the main provider of behavioral health services to children in the United States (US) and are responsible for approximately 70–80% of all behavioral health services delivered to children.”